verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Variant-Level-QC.md

 ```

 ```
+#standardSQL
+--
-# Compute the ratio of no-calls for each variant.
+-- Compute the ratio of no-calls for each variant.
+--
 WITH variant_missingness AS (
   SELECT
     reference_name,